-From the co-integration result in the Johansen co-integration test above, it could be inferred that there is long-run 469 relationship among the dependent and the explanatory variables.
-This prompted the need for the establishment 470 of a co-integration model.
-This is derived from the Johansen co-integration result from which the equation with 471 the lowest log-likelihood ratio is chosen.
-From the above long-run equation, public recurrent expenditure showed 472 a negative relationship with gross domestic product on the long-run while the remaining two variables (PCE 473 and PDS) showed a positive relationship with gross domestic product.
-The constant parameter maintained a 474 negative value of 14.18768 implying that if all explanatory variables are held constant, gross domestic product will 475 increase by 14.18768 units on the long-run.
-There are several reason in literature which results in public capital 476 expenditure yielding a positive result on gross domestic product, one of the likely reason is that as time goes on 477 478 if government keeps investing in public infrastructure, foreign firms can be motivated to invest in Nigeria since infrastructures such as electricity, good roads are in place.
-Also, only a thriving economy as well as government 479 can service its loan at maturity, a long run thriving economy is a good impetus for foreign inflow of foreign capital.
-480 While public recurrent expenditure can only have a short run effect.
-For example, the payment of administrative 481 salaries and wages can only encourage workers to be productive for just a little period of time.
-482
+From the above long-run equation, public recurrent expenditure showed a negative relationship with gross domestic product on the long-run while the remaining two variables (PCE and PDS) showed a positive relationship with gross domestic product.
+The constant parameter maintained a negative value of 14.18768 implying that if all explanatory variables are held constant, gross domestic product will increase by 14.18768units on the long-run.
+There are several reason in literature which results in public capital expenditure yielding a positive result on gross domestic product, one of the likely reason is that as time goes on if government keeps investing in public infrastructure, foreign firms can be motivated to invest in Nigeria since infrastructures such as electricity, good roads are in place.
+Also, only a thriving economy as well as government can service its loan at maturity, a long run thriving economy is a good impetus for foreign inflow of foreign capital.
+While public recurrent expenditure can only have a short run effect.
+For example, the payment of administrative salaries and wages can only encourage workers to be productive for just a little period of time.